 4. Integration Neglect

-Problem: Extracted data doesn't flow to systems that need it Prevention: Plan integration as part of implementation, not afterthought
+Problem: Extracted data sits in the IDP platform without flowing to the systems that need it.
+Prevention: Plan integration architecture as a core part of the implementation, not an afterthought bolted on after go-live.

 5. No Feedback Loop